Kraktorist/build-stack/README.md

 ## Issues

 1. Find a way to copy /boutique folder
-2. `catalogue` and `payment` don't work on privileged ports
-3. gitalb: The deployment job is older than the previously succeeded deployment job https://gitlab.com/gitlab-org/gitlab/-/issues/212621
+2. gitalb: The deployment job is older than the previously succeeded deployment job https://gitlab.com/gitlab-org/gitlab/-/issues/212621

 ## Working now